Tessera Sanitaria For Foreigners – What Expats Should Know Before Arriving

 It allows you to get assistance at the local health center, at the pharmacy, in the hospital or for a check-up.
 It also allows you to access the services and facilities of the National Healthcare System (SSN).
 The Health Card is free of charge and available to all citizens.

-Tessera Sanitaria Requirements for Foreigners
+Tessera Sanitaria For Foreigners Requirements

 My experience getting my Tessera Sanitaria might be different than yours because I am an Italian citizen and the process is a little bit different.
 Foreigners who wish to apply for a health card must first register with the National Health Service (SSN).
 The first question you will need to ask is are you entitled to the health card.
 The requirements are: